Events

 readmore:afterToggle

-This event triggers after the element's state change is complete.
-It allows for actions related to the new state, such as updating button text or styles.
+This event is triggered after an element's state change is complete.
+It allows actions related to the new state, such as updating button text or styles.

 element.addEventListener('readmore:afterToggle', function(event) {